lsst-dm/dm_dev_guide/services/lsst-dev-old.rst

 Using the lsst-dev-old Server
 #############################

+``The lsst-dev-old system is no longer supported and will be permanently retired on January 19, 2017".

 ``lsst-dev-old`` is the legacy developement server/cluster of servers run by NCSA for LSST DM development work.
-The system is supported in a maintenance mode during the current transition period as developers migrate to the new `lsst-dev and the Verification Cluster. <https://developer.lsst.io/services/verification.html>`_
+This system remains available during the current transition period as developers migrate to the new `lsst-dev and the Verification Cluster. <https://developer.lsst.io/services/verification.html>`_

 This page is designed to assist developers in their work on ``lsst-dev-old``: